amitxv/PC-Tuning/docs/post-install.md

     - [Process Hacker](https://processhacker.sourceforge.io) and [WindowsD](https://github.com/katlogic/WindowsD) can bypass several process-level protections through exploits but is not advised as they interfere with anticheats

 - For modern Intel and AMD (3D V-Cache) systems, this step is especially required so read carefully.
 The points regarding manually managing per-CPU load in the [Install Drivers](#install-drivers) and [Configure Power Options](#configure-power-options) sections will be discussed in the current and next section.
-[ReservedCpuSets](#potential-use-cases) will be used as a technique to manually accomplish what the chipset drivers and default power options try to do out of the box.
-The advantages of manual management have already been discussed in the mentioned sections (minimizing overhead).
-Ideally with these modern CPUs, scheduling your real-time application on the P-Cores/3D V-Cache CCX/CCDs are desirable
+[ReservedCpuSets](#use-cases) will be used as a technique to manually accomplish what the chipset drivers and default power options try to do out of the box.
+The advantages of manual management have already been discussed in the mentioned sections (minimizing overhead)

 ### Reserved CPU Sets (Windows 10+)